A-I

 Consignee: Receiver of product, delivery site.

 Container: Box-like shipping vessels used to ship by rail and highway (loaded onto a chassis), or on a freight ship.
-International containters conform to ISO standards and are either 20' or 40' long.
-Domestic versions are designed exclusively for rail and highway use, are lighter and can be up to 53' long.
+International containers conform to ISO standards and are either 20′ or 40′ long.
+Domestic versions are designed exclusively for rail and highway use, are lighter and can be up to 53′ long.

 Container Drayage: The shipping of a container on a chassis.